 Camp Hurontario’s spectacular location in the Thirty Thousand Islands of Georgian Bay (only two hours from Toronto) offers the ideal setting for a wide range of outdoor summer activities.

 The camp is located on over 300 acres of mainland and island property in Twelve Mile Bay.
-The main island houses all of the buildings and land-based activities, such as rock climbing, ropes and range shooting.
+The main island houses all of the buildings and land-based activities, such as rock climbing, ropes and archery.
 The protected waters around the camp islands are ideal for swimming, kayaking and windsurfing, and the bigger winds of Twelve Mile Bay are great for sailing.

 In addition to the camp-owned property, Hurontario is situated close to some of the islands of the Georgian Bay Islands National Park, which further enhance our fishing, biology and arts programs.